 #Covered Indication

-1The member cannot stand from a regular armchair at home.
+1The member cannot stand up from a regular armchair at home.

 2The member has severe arthritis of the hip or knee, or severe neuromuscular disease.

-3A physician prescribes the seat lift to improve, arrest, or slow deterioration of the member's condition.
+3A physician prescribes the seat lift to improve, arrest, or retard deterioration in the member's condition.

 + 1 more indications